astrockragh/hugo-academic/content/press_public/TV2_news/index.md

 summary: We were interviewed by one of the two main Danish channels about our project on classifying gamma ray bursts.
 Check it out at https://nyheder.tv2.dk/samfund/2020-08-21-tre-danske-studerende-har-loest-astronomisk-mysterium-folk-ringer-fra-hele-verden

 abstract: "We were interviewed by one of the two main Danish channels about our project on classifying gamma ray bursts.
-Trying to communicate it theCheck it out at https://nyheder.tv2.dk/samfund/2020-08-21-tre-danske-studerende-har-loest-astronomisk-mysterium-folk-ringer-fra-hele-verden, along with a variety of different random clips from Danish Morning TV.
+Trying to communicate it to the public was really interesting.
+Check it out at https://nyheder.tv2.dk/samfund/2020-08-21-tre-danske-studerende-har-loest-astronomisk-mysterium-folk-ringer-fra-hele-verden, along with a variety of different random clips from Danish Morning TV.

 Fun fact: even at 7 am in the morning, most TV presenters actually are not allowed to have coffee or tea in their mugs - it is usually water, which feels weird to drink from a mug.
 Also, the interview space is in the middle a theme park (Tivoli)!"
 # Talk start and end times.